Donald Trump Cabinet Problems, Twitter And Russia Puzzled By Ineffective Syria Bombing, Weekend Briefing

 — Holly #TheResistance (@AynRandPaulRyan) April 9, 2017

 The Russian military was apparently warned in advance of the impending strike by the U.S. military.
 On to the puzzling aspects of the campaign, the Russian Defence Ministry issued a statement soon after, indicating that of the 59 missiles claimed to have been launched against the airbase, only 23 reached their target, with the remaining 36 still unaccounted for.
-What’s more, the runway, parking apron and taxiways were left intact.
-This is as reported by RT.
+What’s more, the runway, parking apron, and taxiways were left intact, as reported by RT.

 The ministry also outlined a strategy to strengthen Syria’s air defence infrastructure against future related attacks by Donald Trump’s administration.